Do pressure washers need pressurized water supply

 Understanding the component parts, like the motor and pump, is essential.
 The motor powers the device and pressurizes the fluid, which is then expelled through a nozzle.
 This creates a high-speed jet that effectively removes dirt and grime.
 Regular maintenance is also key to ensuring longevity and performance.
 Cleaning filters and checking hoses for leaks can prevent many common issues.

-See also How to clean stucco with pressure washer
+See also How to clean gas tank on pressure washer

 When selecting a model, consider the intended use–residential tasks versus heavy-duty projects may require different capabilities.
 Always refer to the user manual for detailed operation guidelines and troubleshooting tips.